Tamagawa Cycling Course Traffic Rules

 According to Article 10, Paragraph 1 of the Road Traffic Act, pedestrians must walk on the right side of the road where there is no distinction between the shoulder (white line) and the roadway.
 However, since the width of the Tamagawa Cycling Course is about 2.5 meters, we have decided to apply the exception of the same article, allowing pedestrians to also walk on the left side.

-Article 10 of the Road Traffic Act (Traffic Division) Paragraph 1
+Article 10 of the Road Traffic Act (Traffic Lane Division) Paragraph 1

-Pedestrians must walk on the right edge of the road on sidewalks or roads without a separation between the roadway and a roadside strip wide enough for pedestrian passage.
+Pedestrians must walk along the right edge of the road on roads without sidewalks or shoulders wide enough for pedestrian traffic and without a distinction between the shoulder and the roadway.

 However, when it is dangerous to travel along the right edge of the road or when unavoidable, you may travel along the left edge of the road.